alihejazi/sanitiser/Readme.md

 ## Sanitiser - Sanitises JSON objects and Arrays

-- Removes `null`, `undefined`, `''`, and any keys in JSON objects that have values determined to be blank after sanitisation.
+- Removes blank values in arrays, as well as any keys in JSON objects that have values determined to be blank after sanitisation.
+- Blank values are taken to be `null`, `undefined`, and `''`.

 ### To run: